PortMidi/portmidi/portmidi/trunk/pm_win/README_WIN.txt

 Revised by: Roger Dannenberg, June 2002, May 2004, June 2007,
             Umpei Kurokawa, June 2007
             Roger Dannenberg Sep 2009

+Contents:
+        Using Portmidi
+        To Install Portmidi
+        To Compile Portmidi
+        About Cmake
+        Using other versions of Visual C++
+        To Create Your Own Portmidi Client Application

 =============================================================================
 USING PORTMIDI:
 =============================================================================